Dental Implants

 When will I receive my permanent crowns?

 When you leave the office, you will likely have temporary crowns which will act as regular teeth until you receive your permanent crowns or caps.
 This usually takes place 4-6 months after the surgery, so that full healing can take place.
 However, if your procedure was minimally invasive, you may receive your permanent crowns much sooner.
-In some cases, patients receive their permanent crowns on the day of surgery.
+In some cases, patients receive their permanent crowns the day of surgery.

 How do I take care of my dental implants after they are healed?

 Your dental implants function the very same way as your natural teeth.
-It is important to brush, floss, and rinse, and to see your dentist regularly for check-ups and cleaning.
+It is important to brush, floss and rinse, and to see your dentist regularly for check-ups and cleaning.
 While you won’t get cavities in your dental implants, they are susceptible to regular wear and tear, so the better care you give them, the longer they will last and the stronger they will be.
 It is also important to take good care of the gum tissue surrounding your implants, as the health of your gums has a direct effect on the health and strength of the supporting jaw bones.

 Here at Dr. Scharf’s office, we want the best for you and your teeth.
 We believe that by educating our patients you will be able to make the best decisions about your health and be happy with the outcome.
 When we work together with our patients to help understand their needs, and effectively treat them, the results are extraordinary.
 Let us help you reach your dreams of having strong, beautiful teeth for many years to come.
 Contact us to schedule a consultation to discuss your options and let us help you on your way to your perfect smile.

-Long Island Dental Implants Aftercare
+Long Island Dental Implants

 ADDRESS: